-Stomach contents were assessed in the field for 11 bull trout that had succumbed to the sampling in Year 4 (2016); 4 were from Seton Lake and 7 were from Anderson Lake (Table 3.6).
+Stomach contents were assessed in the field for 13 bull trout that had succumbed to the sampling in Year 5 (2017); 3 were from Seton Lake and 10 were from Anderson Lake (Table 3.7).
 All identifiable prey items in bull trout from both lakes were various lifestages of the species O. nerka (i.e., sockeye or gwenis; eggs, juveniles and adults).
-Based on the assessed fish, the bull trout in Seton Lake had been feeding on both juvenile and adult gwenis, which were approximately 110 mm and 180 mm in length, respectively.
-The Anderson Lake bull trout had been feeding on juvenile gwenis (size range: 90 to 130 mm) and sockeye salmon eggs (likely originating from Gates Creek).
+As has been noted in previous reports, the bull trout in Seton Lake had been feeding on gwenis, which were between approximately 160 mm and 200 mm in length.
+The Anderson Lake bull trout had been feeding on juvenile gwenis (size range: approx. 100 to 130 mm).
 In four cases the stomachs were completely empty or the contents had been so digested that there was no identifiable matter remaining.